Patrick J. Boyle

 The Honourable Patrick J. Boyle is a former justice of the Tax Court of Canada.
 He was appointed to the court in 2007 and served until his retirement in 2024.
 He served as acting associate chief justice following the 2021 retirement of Associate Chief Justice Lucie LaMarre until the December 2023 appointment of Associate Chief Justice Anick Pelletier.
-He is a member of the court’s Rules Committee and chaired its Judicial Education Committee.
+He was a member of the court’s Rules Committee and chaired its Judicial Education Committee.
 In 2014, Justice Boyle was named by Euromoney's ITR International Tax Review as one of the 25 most influential people in the tax world.

+Early life and education

 Justice Boyle was born in Victoria, B.C., and has lived in Ottawa, Quebec City, Chicago and Washington, D.C.
 He did his undergraduate studies in chemical engineering at University of Ottawa.
 He obtained his common Law degree at Osgoode Hall Law School (LL.B./JD 1980), and his Civil Law degree in French at University of Ottawa (LL.L summa cum laude, 2011).
 He was called to the Bar of Ontario in 1982 after articling at Gowling & Henderson in Ottawa.

+Law practice

 Boyle was associate and partner at Fraser Milner Casgrain (now Dentons) in Toronto from 1982 to 2007, and seconded to the Federal Departments of Justice and Finance from 2000 to 2002.
 His tax practice was focused on financial institutions and corporate transactions.
 He was an accomplished tax litigator and an expert on the regulation of charities in Canada.

-At the time of his appointment, Boyle was vice-chair of the Canadian Bar Association's (CBA) National Tax Law Section, vice-chair of the CBA-CICA Joint Committee on Taxation, and on the editorial board of Wolters Kluwer's CCH Canadian Tax Reporter.